bitlyvera/terraform-dcos-gce/README.md

 ````

 ### Use the DC/OS CLI on the bootstrap node
-Once the VPN is up, you can access the DC/OS cli on the bootstrap node:
+Once the VPN is up, you can access the DC/OS cli on the bootstrap node.

 First, ssh into the bootstrap node:
 ```